-- Aroma: The aroma should be of mild roasted grain, often with a coffee-like character.
+The aroma should be of mild roasted grain aromas, often with a coffee-like character.
 You should also note a light sweetness that can leave you with a coffee-and-cream impression.
 The fruitiness should be low to medium.
 Diacetyl in this beer should be medium-low to none.
-The hop aroma should be low to none (UK varieties most common).
-A light oatmeal aroma is optional but highly desired.
+The hop aroma should be low to none (UK varieties are most common).
+A light grainy-nutty oatmeal aroma is optional but highly desired.

-- Flavor: The main impression should be of a medium-sweet to medium-dry palate, with the complexity of oats and dark roasted grains present.
-Oats can add a nutty, grainy or earthy flavor to the beer.
-Dark grains can combine with malt sweetness to give the impression of milk chocolate or coffee with cream.
-There should be a medium hop bitterness with the balance toward malt.
+The main impression should be of a medium-sweet to medium-dry palate, with the complexity of oats and dark roasted grains present.
+Oats can add a nutty, grainy, or earthy flavor to the beer.
+Dark grains can combine with malt enzymes to give the impression of milk chocolate or coffee with cream.
+There should be a medium hop bitterness with a balance toward malt sweetness.
 Diacetyl should be medium-low to none and hop flavor medium-low to none.

-- Mouthfeel: It should have a medium-full to full body, smooth, silky, sometimes an almost oily slickness (if the percentage of oats is high) from the oatmeal.
-It should definitely be creamy with medium to medium-high carbonation.
+It should have a medium-full to full body, smooth, silky, sometimes an almost oily slickness (if the percentage of oats is high) from the oatmeal.
+It should definitely be creamy with a medium to medium-high carbonation.

-- Ingredients: Pale, caramel and dark roasted malts and grains.
-Oatmeal (5-10%+) used to enhance fullness of body and complexity of flavor.
+Pale, caramel, dark roasted malts, and unmalted grains.
+Oatmeal (5-10%+) is used to enhance fullness of body and complexity of flavor.
 Hops primarily for bittering.
 Ale yeast.
 Water source should have some carbonate hardness.

-- Commercial Examples: Samuel Smith Oatmeal Stout, Young’s Oatmeal Stout, McAuslan Oatmeal Stout, Maclay’s Oat Malt Stout, Broughton Kinmount Willie Oatmeal Stout, Anderson Valley Barney Flats Oatmeal Stout, Tröegs Oatmeal Stout, New Holland The Poet, Goose Island Oatmeal Stout, Wolaver’s Oatmeal Stout.
+Samuel Smith Oatmeal Stout, Young’s Oatmeal Stout, McAuslan Oatmeal Stout, Maclay’s Oat Malt Stout, Broughton Kinmount Willie Oatmeal Stout, Anderson Valley Barney Flats Oatmeal Stout, Tröegs Oatmeal Stout, New Holland The Poet, Goose Island Oatmeal Stout, and Wolaver’s Oatmeal Stout.